notEthan/scorpio/README.md

 ## Scorpio::Ur

-If you need a more complete representation of the HTTP request and/or response, Scorpio::OpenAPI::Operation#run_ur or Scorpio::Request#run_ur will return a representation of the request and response defined by the gem [Ur](https://github.com/notEthan/ur).
+If you need a more complete representation of the HTTP request and/or response, {Scorpio::OpenAPI::Operation#run_ur} will return a representation of the request and response defined by the gem [Ur](https://github.com/notEthan/ur).
 See that link for more detail.
-Relating to the example above titled "Pet Store (using Scorpio::OpenAPI classes)", this code will return an Ur:
+Relating to the example above titled "Pet Store (without Scorpio::ResourceBase)", this code will return an Ur:

 ```ruby
 inventory_op = Scorpio::OpenAPI::Document.from_instance(JSON.parse(Faraday.get('https://petstore.swagger.io/v2/swagger.json').body)).paths['/store/inventory']['get']